 When you eat an artichoke you are eating the immature flower.
 The edible globe or bud is actually the fleshy bracts of the flower, plus the receptacle, which is what we call the heart.
 Harvest chokes when the heads are still tightly closed and the lower bud bracts start to separate.
 Secondary chokes will develop after you cut the top one.
 Time of harvest depends on location.

 If you don’t harvest the immature flowers they turn into thistle-like purple-blue flowers.
 With their large, fuzzy gray leaves, artichoke blooms are dramatic additions to flower arrangements.
 In fact, the blooms are so striking, many gardeners grow artichoke plants in their flower gardens.

 Want to learn more about growing Artichokes?

 Artichokes take up a lot of space and are not the easiest plants to grow.
 Because the culture varies so much by climate, you’ll need more location-specific information before you add choke to your garden.
-The following websites have the details you’ll need, plus ideas for cooking these coarse plants with the delicate flavor.
+The following websites have the details you’ll need:

 Here’s a great .pdf file related to How to Grow Globe Artichokes in Connecticut.